Tin-Joy59/Planetside-Rainmeter/README.md

 ![](/misc/states.png)

 #### Alert counшdown
 The alert countdown updates in real time.
-Every update cycle, the conuter syncs with the remaining time from the API.
+Every update cycle, the counter syncs with the remaining time from the API.

 ![](/misc/feature_alert.png)